-Rory Spowers in discussion with Amanda Feilding of Beckley Foundation and Dr David Luke from Greenwich University, exploring the latest research in psychedelic medicines and the role they might play in reshaping drug policy.
+Rory Spowers in discussion with Amanda Feilding of Beckley Foundation, Dr David Luke from Greenwich University, and David Restrepo from the Centre for the Study of Security and Drugs in Colombia.
+They’ll be exploring the latest research in psychedelic medicines and the role they might play in reshaping drug policy.

 After nearly fifty years, the moratorium on psychedelic drug research has been lifted and the media is awash with stories about the almost miraculous efficacy of psychedelic compounds when treating conditions from cancer and addiction to depression and Post Traumatic Stress Disorder (PTSD).
 What are the implication of this so-called ‘Psychedelic Renaissance’ on our healthcare systems and approach to drug policy legislation?
 How can these drugs be integrated, safely and effectively, minimising risk and improving lives?
 To explore this fascinating area, The Re-Generation founder Rory Spowers will be joined by Amanda Feilding, whose work with the Beckley Foundation has been at the forefront of this debate for decades, and Dr David Luke, one of the UK’s leading psychedelic researchers.
 Are we on the cusp on a revolution in healthcare, regenerating minds, bodies and even our relationship to nature itself, through the wise and judicious application of compounds such as cannabis, psilocybin and MDMA?